UKCloud/documentation/articles/managed-services/man-patching-faq.md

 ### How does UKCloud provide urgent maintenance notifications and incident reports?

 We envisage that there should not be a scenario which prevents UKCloud in meeting the availability KPI defined within the [Service Scope](https://docs.ukcloud.com/articles/managed-services/man-patching-sco.html) for this service.
-Current Service Status reports are published on the [Status Page](https://status.ukcloud.com/).
-You can view past incident reports on the UKCloud Portal.
+Current Service Status and past incident reports are published on the [Status Page](https://status.ukcloud.com/).

 ### How does the patching cycle work?